RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ![img](./img/slideshow_display.png "slideshow display")

 ### 6. File Save
-When you run a workflow in WHEEL, the output files that are created, for example, It is deleted every time you initialize a project.
+When you run a workflow with WHEEL, the resulting output files are deleted every time you initialize the project.

 If you run the same workflow over and over with a human intervention, checking results and adjusting settings, you may want to save the results from each run.

 In these cases, you can use the storage component to leave it undeleted during project initialization.

 ![img](./img/component_library_storage.png "storage component")

-Here, we use the storage component to store files while Run and initialize the project multiple times to make sure all files are saved.
+Let's use the storage component to ensure that all files are saved by running and initializing the project multiple times while saving the files.

 To get started, add one task component and one storage component to your project.